55Honey/Acore_eventScripts/README.md

 This is not legal advice.

 ## EventScripts
-Lua scripts for Azerothcore with ElunaLUA to
+Lua scripts for Azerothcore with Eluna to
 - spawn (custom) NPCs and grant them scripted combat abilities (customWorldboss.lua)
 - a fun event to teleport players who opt-in to Gurubashi (funTools.lua)